D067659/tpmc_documentation/evaluation/create_api_usecase.md

 You, as an advanced user, want to add your favourite finance API for receiving current stock prices, **Yahoo Finance**, to your account.
 Create a new API based on the following information:

 Map the new API to the function `stock_price_by_name`.
-Name it `My Evaluation Yahoo Finance API`.
+The name is `My Evaluation Yahoo Finance API`.
 Set the priority to `High`.
 We skip the placeholder option for now.
 But do not forget to activate the API via the checkbox.
 The URL which belongs to the API is `https://apidojo-yahoo-finance-v1.p.rapidapi.com/stock/get-detail`.
 As a header, you need to specify an [RapidAPI](https://rapidapi.com/) key and value pair.
 If you have an account, use the provided credentials.
 Else, you can use this as the required header data:
 ```
 x-rapidapi-key: FOR SECURITY REASONS THE KEY IS SENT VIA PRIVATE CHAT
 x-rapidapi-host: apidojo-yahoo-finance-v1.p.rapidapi.com